HarshN187/Worko.ai-Assignment/README.md

 # Project Overview

--This project implements a User API with CRUD operations using Express.js and MongoDB.
-The API includes endpoints for creating, -reading, updating, and deleting users.
+This project implements a User API with CRUD operations using Express.js and MongoDB.
+The API includes endpoints for creating, reading, updating, and deleting users.

 ## Getting Started